-Type B and C referrals allow the MVC discretion as to whether they require a full Public Hearing or not, by subjecting them to a Concurrence Vote.
-For a Discretionary Referral, the Commission will hold a Public Hearing whose sole purpose is to consider whether or not the project is a DRI.
-If the MVC does concur with the referral, the application is processed by the Commission.
+Type B and C referrals allow the MVC discretion as to whether they require a full public hearing or not, by subjecting them to a Concurrence vote.
+For such referrals, the Commission will hold a public hearing the sole purpose of which is to consider whether or not the project is a DRI.
+If the MVC concurs with the referral, the application is processed by the Commission.
 If the MVC does not concur with the referral because it does not believe that the project would have significant regional impact, the application is sent back to the town to continue the permitting process.

-After review, public hearing, consideration, deliberation on the benefits and detriments, and decision, the Martha's Vineyard Commission will indicate, by Written Decision, to local authorities that:
+After review, public hearing, consideration, deliberation on the benefits and detriments, and decision, the Martha's Vineyard Commission will indicate, by written decision, to local authorities that the Commission has:

-- 1. The Commission has approved the application, or - 2.
-The Commission has approved the application with conditions, or - 3.
-The Commission has denied the application.
+- 1. approved the application; or

+- 2. approved the application with conditions; or

+- 3. denied the application.

-If the Commission has approved the application the local authorities may continue the local permitting process, including approvals with no additional conditions, approvals with additional conditions or denial of the application.
+If the Commission has approved the application (or has approved the application with conditions), the local authorities may continue the local permitting process, including approvals with no additional conditions, approvals with additional conditions or denial of the application.
+If the Commission has denied the application, the Development may not proceed and there will be no further action by the Town.